-For additional API reference information about the WebLogic XPath API, see the weblogic.xml.xpath Javadoc.
+For additional API reference information about the WebLogic XPath API, see "weblogic.xml.xpath" in the Oracle WebLogic Server API Reference.

-Using the StreamXPath Class
+5.2.4 Using the StreamXPath Class

 The example in this section shows how to use the StreamXPath class of the WebLogic XPath API to perform XPath matching against an XMLInputStream.
 The section first provides an example and then a description of the main steps used in the example.
 Although the example shows how to match only against an XMLInputStream, you can use similar code to match against an XMLOutputStream.